tpvasconcelos/dotfiles/README.md

 - If you source a script (e.g. `source some_script` or `. ./some_script`), no startup files get
   sourced.
 This is because `source` reads and executes the contents of your script _within_ the **current** shell environment.
-- If you run a script as an executable (e.g. `./some_script`), the script will run in an **new shell**.
+- If you run a script as an executable (e.g. `./some_script`), the script will run in a **new shell**.
 By default, and in most cases, this will be a non-interactive non-login shell and, therefore, only `.zshenv` will be sourced before executing the script.
-You can extend this logic _ad infinitum_... if script calls yet another script, which in turn calls yet again another script, etc, etc... each one will run in a new shell.
-Here I'm assuming that the script will be executed within a zsh shell of course!
+You can extend this logic _ad infinitum_... if this script calls yet another script, which in turn calls yet again another script, etc, etc... each one will run in a new shell.
+Here I’m assuming that the script will be executed within a zsh shell, of course!
 If the script contains a `#!/usr/bin/env zsh` shebang line, it can be executed directly as `./some_script` or called as a regular command if it exists under `$PATH`.
 Alternatively you can explicitly execute the script as `zsh some_script`.